Sunday, July 24

 - ALL athletes competing in the Ohio Senior Olympics (OSO) are expected to read and comply with the:

-- Additionally, athletes should know and understand the rules specific to their sport.
+- Athletes should know and understand the rules specific to their sport.
 The OSO uses the rules book created by the National Senior Games Association for those sports that are offered at the National Senior Games.
 Rules for those events not offered at the National Senior Games are those of the official organizing body.